 At Unleash we care deeply about code quality.
 Technical debt creeps up over time and slowly builds to the point where it really starts to hurt.
 At that point it's too late.
-Feature toggles that have outlived their feature and are not cleaned up represent technical dept that should be cleaned up and removed from your code.
+Feature toggles that have outlived their feature and are not cleaned up represent technical debt that you should remove from your code.

-The dasboard includes a health report card, and a list of toggles that can be filtrated on different parameters.
+The dashboard includes a health report card, and a list of toggles that can be filtered on different parameters.

 The report card includes some statistics of your application.
 It lists the overall amount of your active toggles, the overall amount of stale toggles, and lastly, the toggles that Unleash believes should be stale.
 This calculation is performed on the basis of toggle types:

 - Release - Used to enable trunk-based development for teams practicing Continuous Delivery.
 Expected lifetime 40 days

 - Experiment - Used to perform multivariate or A/B testing.
 Expected lifetime 40 days

 - Operational - Used to control operational aspects of the system's behavior.
 Expected lifetime 7 days

 - Kill switch - Used to to gracefully degrade system functionality. (permanent)

 - Permission - Used to change the features or product experience that certain users receive. (permanent)

 If your toggle exceeds the expected lifetime of it's toggle type it will be marked as potentially stale.